 9.5 Security Service

 To enable the remote login, and improve the data communication security, the camera provides the security service for better user experience.
-Steps:

-1. Go Configuration > Advanced configuration to > Security >Security Service to enter the security service configuration interface.
+Go to Configuration > Advanced configuration > Security > Security Service to enter the security service configuration interface.